Process Behavior Charts: Separating Behavior from Specification

 Control charts are used to:

-1. Monitor and control process behaviour
+1. Monitor and control process behavior

 2. Understand variation and enable prediction